Revolutionary Workers League (Oehlerite): Splits

 The group went through a number of splits, both of organized factions and individuals.
 A small Marxist Workers League left early in 1936 and quickly rejoined the Trotskyists.
 Joseph Zack then renounced Marxism completely, and founded a new group called the One Big Union Club.

 The majority of the group apparently renounced Trotskyism at its third Plenum in October–November 1938.
 However this caused a spit between Oehler, who believed that Trotsky had degenerated from Marxism in 1934, and Stamm who felt that Trotsky had degenerated in 1928.
 Others reasons given for the split included questions over democratic centralism as well as a supposed tendency to focus too much on European events, but Sidney Lens stated that Stamm's motivation was more personal: he simply did not wish to relocate from New York to Chicago, where the RWL's headquarters was being transferred to become closer to the heart of America industry.
 The Stammites set up another organization, also called the Revolutionary Workers League, sometimes called RWL (Revolt) after its periodical.
 They had small groups in New York, Philadelphia, Detroit, Chicago and elsewhere.
 After an attempted merger with the Fieldites and some Socialist Labor Party dissidents failed, the Stammites disbanded in 1941.

 Other groups to split from the RWL included the Leninist League, led by George Marlen, a second Marxist Workers League led by Karl Mienov, a group headed by David Atkins that merged into the Bordigists, and the Revolutionary Communist Vanguard.

 Trade union activities

 The Revolutionary Workers League was active inside a number of trade unions, particularly the United Auto Workers.
-They succeeded in having one of their members Zygmount "Ziggy" Dobrycinski elected as head of Local 205.
+They succeeded in having one of their members Zygmunt "Ziggy" Dobrycinski elected as head of Local 205.
 However, when the RWL began to make demands for the "politicalization" of the members, including a six-hour day and workers management of the industry, "Ziggy" quit the RWL.